winnie-lings/HTX_techtest/README.md

 This will show the installed version of Git, e.g., git version 2.x.x.

-b) Navigate to the directory where you want to clone the repository and clone it
+c) Navigate to the directory where you want to clone the repository and clone it

 ```bash
 cd /path/to/your/task